Study PMBOK 8 proactive ownership and value mindset for PMP 2026: early action, accountability, outcome protection, and passivity traps.

 Explanation: B is best because it wins on all three mindset filters.
 It is proactive, it shows accountable coordination, and it protects the outcome before the issue expands.
 A hides behind procedure.
 C misreads ownership.
 D is passive.

-After this section, move to principles-to-domains so the mindset filters connect to the book’s operational architecture.
-When your practice misses come from choosing the most procedural answer even though it is passive or value-poor, use the free PMP 2026 practice preview on web and review which mindset dimension the stronger answer displayed.
+After this section, move to principles to domains so the mindset filters connect to the book’s operational architecture.
+PMExams explains the mindset filters for free.
+When your practice misses come from choosing the most procedural answer even though it is passive or value-poor, use the PMP 2026 practice page on external practice and review which mindset dimension the stronger answer displayed.